-News: the three-legged, leaf-shaped side table that sparked a revolution in self-assembly furniture over 60 years ago is returning to Ikea stores next month.
+The three-legged, leaf-shaped side table that sparked a revolution in self-assembly furniture over 60 years ago is returning to IKEA stores next month.

 “We wanted to pay tribute to the timeless appeal of the original Lövet whilst retaining its simple and practical assembly," Birkin added.